 If you conduct real estate property trade or business and qualify as a real estate agent, you’re exempt from the general passive activity loss rules.
-This is actually good for you because losses resulting from such activities can be used to offset ordinary income.
+This is actually good for you, because losses resulting from such activities can be used to offset ordinary income.

-Tenants in commercial leases paying more than $600 a year should request a form W-9 from the landlord before paying them.
+Tenants in commercial leases paying more than $600 a year should send a form W-9 to the landlord before paying them.
 This will allow them to issue a 1099-MISC, as they're required to do.
 Tenants in residential spaces don't have to issue 1099s to their landlords.

 If you have to issue and file a 1099 as a taxpayer, you will need the following information:

-- Address – This makes sure that a copy of the 1099 can be sent to the recipient, for their tax reporting requirements.
+- Address: This makes sure that a copy of the 1099 can be sent to the recipient, for their tax reporting requirements.

-- Funds Paid – You will need to know the amount of money issued to the individual during that tax year.
+- Funds paid: You will need to know the amount of money issued to the individual during that tax year.